Skip Navigation

 PROCESS MEASURES:

-• Percent of affordable housing initiatives and policies that are designed with robust community engagement and leadership from families with children most impacted by housing instability and cost burden.
-(Measures centering of lived experience and expertise in affordable housing solutions)
+• Percent of affordable housing initiatives and policies promoted by Title V that are designed with robust community engagement and leadership from families with children most impacted by housing instability and cost burden.
+(Measures centering of practical experience and expertise in affordable housing solutions)

 Quadrant 3: